mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-2.md

 Next, last sentence says, "Moreover, though this is so, flowers fall when we cling to them, and weeds only grow when we dislike them."
 Yesterday, Shoken Floyd Winecoff asked me, when you feel (pensive?) ... talking about sadness.
 Religiously speaking, if you see your karmic life, there is some deep sadness there.
 For instance, if I look at myself, there is a deep sadness there.
 Because I cannot handle it...
 I cannot control, anyway.
 It can be controlled, but it's not usual way.
 You cannot control it in the usual way.
 It can be controlled, but not in the usual way; that's why it's very difficult.
 So in a sense, deep sadness there.

 Deep sadness means, completely beyond speculation, when you see something, you feel sad, you feel pensive.
 So when the flower falls, you feel, well, pensive.
 And say, "Please, stay on the branch," you know?
 When weeds grows, you *hate* it.
-I've really experienced this hatred in the everyday cleaning my temple yard. [chuckles] Big temple yard, and by myself, picking up.
+I've really experienced this hatred in the everyday cleaning my temple yard. *[He chuckles.]* Big temple yard, and by myself, picking up.
 I didn't have a big machine, or chemicals to kill the weeds, so I had to pick up weeds every day.
 When you see them, you know, it's really questionable.
 I always ask them, "What are you doing here?
 (What am I doing here?)
 That is your lifestyle, spending your... picking up grasses like this?
-This is purpose of monk's life?" [laughter] So I thought, "Oh, big mistake." [laughter] "Why did I become a monk?" [laughter] I have no choice, so always, I did it, you know?
+This is purpose of monk's life?" *[Laughter.]* So I thought, "Oh, big mistake." *[Laughter.]* "Why did I become a monk?" *[Laughter.]* I have no choice, so always, I did it, you know?

 ##### 37:44